NeNorvalls/Nenorvalls/README.md

 ### I have good skills on HTML, CSS, and Javascript.
 ### I know about Wordpress and Adobe XD.
 ### I am an engage student who love to learn more about coding and languages.
-### I am very much interested to learn other languages and frameworks too.
+### I am very much interested to learn other more advance languages and frameworks.
+### I believe that things are achieve smoothly when you have patience for it.
+### A good developer are not scared to try and test their knowledge to fix certain challenges or issues.
+### A good developer will not tired of seeking answers to fix a bug!

 ### :hammer_and_wrench: Languages and Tools :